Dirain1700/Client/docs/Client.md

 sendArray(contents: string[]): Promise<void>;
 ```

-Send an array without "your typing too fast" error.
+Send an array with avoiding "your typing too fast" error.
 Example:

 ```ts
 Client.sendArray(["roomName|this", "roomName|is", "roomName|a", "roomName|special", "roomName|array"]);